pankitthakkar/stock-price-predictor/README.md

 This project is for educational purposes only.
 No stock-picking strategy is guaranteed to succeed, and I recommend consulting a financial advisor before investing.

 Buy low, sell high! 🚀
-... or Buy high, sell low 📉 — because who needs profit, right? 😂
+... or Buy high, sell low 📉 — if you're into that.